 If I pay off these loans too quickly, will it hurt my credit report?

-It’s true that having open loans that you pay on time can have a positive impact on your credit score, and it’s also true that your credit rating can be positively impacted when you effectively manage your payments.
-And paying off loans on time can be seen as effectively managing your debt.
+Having open loans that you pay on time can have a positive impact on your credit score, and your credit rating can be positively impacted when you effectively manage your payments.
+Paying off your loans earlier than planned, however, is unlikely to be cause for concern.
+Before you refinance, however, check that the terms of your loan don’t have any prepayment penalties.

 Refinance Private Student Loans with SoFi